-Often, brands get caught in the quicksand trap of confusing awareness with meaning.
-If research shows that awareness is lacking, marketing departments and their advertising agency minions embark on advertising campaigns designed to increase awareness.
+Often, brands get caught in the quicksand trap of confusing brand awareness with meaning.
+If research shows that awareness is lacking, marketing departments and their advertising agency minions embark on advertising campaigns designed only to increase awareness.

-But, regardless of the spend (and it can be very steep), the needle does not change.
+But regardless of the spend (and it can be very steep), the needle does not change.
 The rich get richer and the rest of the category scrambles for the crumbs.
 Yet, no one seems to ask why.